Introduction to MySQL Data Type

 6. JSON Data Type

 Mysql version 5.7.8 and further comes with the support of storing the JSON data type for storing and manipulating documents of JSON easily and efficiently.
-Validation of the JSON documents is done automatically when the column is declared to be of JSON data type in MySQL.
+The JSON documents are validated automatically when the column is declared to be JSON data type in MySQL.
 This datatype provides optimal storage of JJSON documents that can be handled and stored effectively.

-MySQL comes with multiple data types that can be used to declare the type of the value, its format, nature, storage space required, and comparison basis.
+MySQL comes with multiple data types that can be used to declare the value type, format, nature, storage space required, and comparison basis.
 Different data types are grouped in MySQL depending on the kind of values stored in those columns.
-Which data type should be used to store the values in your columns of the table depends on all the above factors.
-You should consider the type of value and the range up to which the value can extend while determining the datatype to be assigned to the column.
+Which data type should be used to store the values in your table’s columns depends on all the above factors.
+It would be best to consider the value type and the range up to which the value can extend while determining the datatype to be assigned to the column.

 We hope that this EDUCBA information on “MySQL Data Type” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.